ibm-cloud-docs/databases-for-postgresql/howto-logical-replication.md

 ```
 {: .codeblock}

-## Setting up Logical Replication on the Publisher
+## Setting up logical replication on the publisher
 {: #setting-up-logical-replication-publisher}

-To configure your external PostgreSQL as a publisher,
+To configure your external PostgreSQL as a publisher, perform the following steps.

-- Edit your local `pg_hba.conf` and add the following
+1. Edit your local `pg_hba.conf` and add the following

     ```text
     hostssl    replication            replicator         0.0.0.0/0      md5
     hostssl    all                    replicator         0.0.0.0/0      md5
     ```

     The "replicator" field is the user that you set up with the [PostgreSQL privilege `REPLICATION`](https://www.postgresql.org/docs/current/sql-createrole.html#replication){: .external}.

-- Edit your local `postgresql.conf` with the required [logical replication configuration](https://www.postgresql.org/docs/current/logical-replication-config.html){: .external}.
+2. Edit your local `postgresql.conf` with the required [logical replication configuration](https://www.postgresql.org/docs/current/logical-replication-config.html){: .external}.
 Set `wal_level` to 'logical', and set `listen_addresses='*'` to accept connections from any host.

     ```text
     listen_addresses='*'
     wal_level = logical
     ```
     {: .codeblock}

-- Restart your PostgreSQL server.
+3. Restart your PostgreSQL server.

    Now you can define a publisher on the database and add the tables that you want to replicate to the subscriber.

-- Log in to database you want to publish from with your replication user.
+4. Log in to database you want to publish from with your replication user.

     ```sh
         psql -U replicator -d exampledb
     ```
     {: pre}

-- Create the publication channel.
+5. Create the publication channel.

     ```sh
         exampledb=> CREATE PUBLICATION my_publication;
     ```
     {: pre}

-- Add tables to publisher.
+6. Add tables to publisher.

     ```sh
        exampledb=> ALTER PUBLICATION my_publication ADD TABLE my_table;
     ```
     {: pre}

+    The number of workers that back the synchronization that is defined by the `max_logical_replication_workers` configuration parameter is limited and cannot be changed.
+Therefore, use the least possible number of publications and add as many tables as possible to one publication.

-## Setting up Logical Replication on the Subscriber
+## Setting up logical replication on the subscriber
 {: #setting-up-logical-replication-subscriber}

-To configure your {{site.data.keyword.databases-for-postgresql}} deployment as a subscriber,
+To configure your {{site.data.keyword.databases-for-postgresql}} deployment as a subscriber, perform the following steps.

-- Log in to the database created for replication with `admin` user.
+1. Log in to the database created for replication with `admin` user.

     ```sh
     psql -U admin -d exampledb
     ```
     {: pre}

-- Run the following query to call the `create_subscription` function and create the subscriber channel.
+2. Run the following query to call the `create_subscription` function and create the subscriber channel.

     ```sh
         exampledb=> SELECT create_subscription('subs1','130.215.223.184','5432','admin','password','exampledb','my_publication');
     ```
     {: pre}

-## Monitoring Replication
+## Monitoring replication
 {: #monitor-replication}

 You can monitor the status of logical replication from both the publisher and the subscriber by running the following query on either.

 ```sh
     exampledb=> SELECT * FROM pg_stat_replication;
 ```